 I like to use an electric skillet to fry my cream cheese wontons.
 It has high sides, and I can easily control the temperature of the oil.

-You’ll want to fill your electric skillet or high-sided frying pan with about an inch of oil.
-Heat it to 375 degrees.
+You’ll want to fill your electric skillet or high-sided frying pan with about an inch to two inches of oil.
+Heat oil to 375 degrees.

-Add the wontons, (about four to six at a time) to the oil, and fry on one side until you can see the edges begin to brown.
+Add the wontons in small batches, (about four to six at a time) to the hot oil, and fry on one side until you can see the edges begin to brown.
 This will take about one minute.

-Using long-handled tongs, flip each wonton and allow to cook for about another minute, until browned and crispy on the other side.
+Using long-handled tongs, flip each wonton and allow to cook for about another minute, until golden brown and crispy on the other side.

-Remove the wontons and place them on a paper towel-lined plate.
+Remove the wontons and place them on a paper towel-lined plate or baking sheet.

-Serve right away with sweet Asian Chili Sauce.
+Serve right away with sweet Asian Sweet Chili Sauce.
 (We like the Mae Ploy brand).
+Or, you can dip them in reduced-sodium soy sauce.

-For more great appetizer recipes, be sure to visit my Appetizers & Sides page!
+For more perfect appetizer recipes, be sure to visit my Appetizers & Sides page!

 - 30 square wonton wrappers